 All over the place in Piers Anthony works — Anthony is fond of having some characters go completely clothed, others go completely nude, and a third group go partially clothed.
 The first two groups are seen as more-or-less nonsexual, but the third is a major turn on.

 One of the best examples of it at work is Theiss' own creation in the Star Trek episode "What Are Little Girls Made Of?"
-In that episode, a female android named Andrea◊ has a costume the upper portion of which is merely two crossing strips of material.
-Off the set, public modeled displays of this costume never failed to get a dramatically appreciative reception from at least the men.
+In that episode, a female android named Andrea◊ has a costume with an upper portion that's merely two crossed strips of material.
+Off the set, models wearing this costume never failed to get a dramatically appreciative reception from at least the men.